sdonglab/molextract/README.md

 Currently this package is not yet available on `pypi`

 ## Examples
-See the `examples/` directory

-## In Progress Development
-- Right now internally rules can only be based on single lines.
-I don't anticipate changing this so there wouldn't be an easy way to make a multi-line trigger, though it could be done with some overhead logic.
+See the `examples/` directory.
+You can run these scripts with the files found in the `test/test_files` directory.